DeMarcoLab/autolamella/README.md

 ## Running the program
 1. Create/edit the protocol file with details appropriate for your sample.
 Protocols are YAML files with the format shown by `protocol_example.yml` (see [USER_INPUT.md](USER_INPUT.md) for more details).
+2. Activate the virtual environment where you have installed `autolamella` and the dependencies (eg: if you are a conda user, open the Anaconda Prompt and use "conda activate my-environment-name" or
+"source activate my-environment-name", substituting the name of your own virtual environment.)
-2. Launch the program from the terminal by typing:
+3. Launch the program from the terminal by typing:
 `autolamella path/to/your_protocol.yml`
-3. Follow the user prompts to interactively select new lamella locations, before beginning the batch ion milling.
+4. Follow the user prompts to interactively select new lamella locations, before beginning the batch ion milling.